wp-plugins/ad-injection/readme.txt

 If you aren't interested in these features then it doesn't matter!
 Just make sure you tick the box to say that you to use 'Direct static ad insertion' on the Ad Injection settings screen.

+= How can I show different ads for different categories? =

+If you want to show different ads for different categories using widgets you can set up filters for the different ads from the widget UI.
+If you want to show different top, random, or bottom adverts on different categories you can use some very simple PHP in the ad box (this will also work for the widgets as well if you don't like the UI method).

+Note this will only work in the direct insertion mode.
+It won’t work in mfunc mode!

+Example 1 - one category specific ad and a general ad.

+`<?php if (in_category('japan')) { ?>
+Japan advert
+<?php } else { ?>
+General advert
+<?php } ?>`

+Example 2 - Two different ads in two different categories.
+Pages which aren't in either category have no ads.

+`<?php if (in_category('cheese')) { ?>
+Cheese advert
+<?php } else if (in_category('milk')) { ?>
+Milk advert
+<?php } ?>`

+See http://codex.wordpress.org/Function_Reference/in_category for more information on in_category.

+You can do the same for tags using has_tag.
+See http://codex.wordpress.org/Function_Reference/has_tag for info.

 = How can I show different ads for different post authors? =

 This is something I hope to build into the UI at some point.
 But in the mean time you can use PHP in the ad code boxes to do this: e.g.